 Obviously there are some preventive measures, such as making sure you get enough sleep before setting out, not consuming any alcohol, try not to drive at a time of night when you would normally be sleeping, and drive with company who can keep you awake by talking with you.
 But if you feel any sleepiness at the wheel, you should pull over and take a 15 to 20 minute nap --- it doesn’t sound like much, but studies show it works!
 Coffee also helps, but don’t rely on it – if you still feel sleepy after coffee, you can easily doze off even when pumped up with caffeine.
 By the way, there is no proof that blasting the radio or opening the window will prevent you from dozing off.Should I talk to the insurance adjuster for the at-fault driver or the owner of the at-fault vehicle ?

 No. Really, don’t do it.
 As Syracuse NY attorneys representing motor vehicle accident victims for decades now, we have seen many cases “go south” because of “friendly” call from insurance adjusters who want to take a “recorded statement” from the accident victim.
 In car accident cases, the other driver’s insurance agent is likely to telephone you to try to get you to give a “recorded statement” about how the accident happened before you have even had time to hire an attorney.
 Don’t do it!
 They are not doing this to help you, but rather will try to damage your case, contact us instead.
-We will talk to the insurance carrier's adjuster on your behalf.What is "No-Fault" and how does it affect my case?
+We will talk to the insurance carrier's adjuster on your behalf.What is "SUM" Insurance and why is it so important?